ruslo/CGold/docs/first-step/generate-native-tool/gui-xcode.rst

   :align: center

-For now there was no native build tool files generated, on this step user is able to do additional tuning of project.
+For now there was no native build tool files generated, on this step user is able to do additional tuning of the project.
 We don't want such tuning now so will run ``Generate``:

 .. image:: xcode-screens/10-generate-done.png